 16. Go dinner hopping in Las Tunas

-Las Tunas is the next town over from Todos Santos, just 5 minutes away.
+Las Tunas is a little neighborhood within Todos Santos jam-packed with good eats.
 This was actually where our Airbnb was, and we’re so glad that we were able to discover this small little neighborhood.

 In fact, some of our best meals were had right in Las Tunas just one block away from our accommodation.
 Because we were limited on time but wanted to try SO many restaurants, we went “dinner hopping” in this area which we totally recommend in a foodie town like Todos Santos.